I may earn money if you use my affilaite links to buy products: More details

 I believe everyone looking to simplify their life should have this one.
 It is a perfect guide for anyone not only wanting to declutter their house but to build lifelong minimalist habits.

-The relatable, refreshing and streamlined content coupled with inspiring prep talks will help in gaining a new philosophy about owning things and will also renew your motivation about organizing and downsizing.
+Authored by Francine Jay, this book is refreshing and streamlined content coupled with inspiring prep talks will help in gaining a new philosophy about owning things and will also renew your motivation about organizing and downsizing.

 I found it a bit fast-paced as compared to other self-help books but in a good way.
 The way Cassandra writes in her own language is funny and entertaining that makes it an engaging read.